replikation/poreCov/README.md

 # 3. Quality Metrics (default)

 * Regions with coverage of 20 or less are masked ("N")
-* Genomequality is compared to NC_045512.2
+* Genome quality is compared to NC_045512.2
     * Genome quality assessment is based on [RKIBioinformaticsPipelines/president](https://gitlab.com/RKIBioinformaticsPipelines/president)
         * also prepares csv and fasta for upload via DESH portal
 * Pangolin lineages are determined